 Space winner: undermount, although, depends on your dish drying preference and available space.

-Sink style options
+Kitchen sink style options

 Overmount Granite Kitchen Sink, Harrogate, South Australia